Defense Against RICO and Racketeering Charges

 Contact our Defense Attorneys

-Mark NeJame and his partners at the Law Firm of NeJame, LaFay, Jancha, Ahmed, Barker, Joshi and Moreno, P.A. are knowledgeable and available to assist, if you or a family member or friend are under investigation or have been arrested for RICO charges.
+The criminal defense attorneys at NeJame Law are knowledgeable and available to assist, if you or a family member or friend are under investigation or have been arrested for RICO charges.

-We are available 7 days a week at 407-245-1232.
-You may also send us an e-mail at Defense@NejameLaw.com or fill out our online form and we will get back to you immediately.
-Our criminal defense attorneys assist clients throughout Orlando, Central Florida as well as the entire State of Florida, in addition to cases across the country.
-It is a formidable and awesome responsibility to represent someone accused of taking the life of another and we treat our obligations with the utmost professionalism, respect and concern.
+We are available 7 days a week at 407-500-0000.
+You may also send us an e-mail at Defense@NeJameLaw.com or fill out the online form provided on this page and we will get back to you immediately.
+Our criminal defense attorneys assist clients throughout Central Florida, including the cities of Orlando, Winter Park, Windermere and Kissimmee, as well as the entire State of Florida.
+It is a big responsibility to represent someone accused of taking the life of another and we treat our obligations with the utmost professionalism, respect and concern.